fsprojects/fantomas/docs/docs/contributors/Pull request ground rules.md

 ### Target the next minor or major branch

 When fixing a stylistic issue, please ask the maintainers what branch should be targeted.
-The rule of thumb is that the `master` branch is used for fixing `bug (soundness)` and will be used for revision releases.
+The rule of thumb is that the `main` branch is used for fixing `bug (soundness)` and will be used for revision releases.
 Strive to ensure that end users can always update to the latest patch revision of their current minor or major without fear.

-A user should only need to deal with style changes when they have explicitly [chosen to upgrade](https://github.com/fsprojects/fantomas/blob/master/docs/Documentation.md#updating-to-a-new-fantomas-version) to a new minor or major version.
+A user should only need to deal with style changes when they have explicitly [chosen to upgrade](https://github.com/fsprojects/fantomas/blob/main/docs/Documentation.md#updating-to-a-new-fantomas-version) to a new minor or major version.
 In case no major or minor branch was created yet, please reach out to the maintainers.
-The maintainers will frequently rebase this branch on top of the master branch and release alpha/beta packages accordingly.
+The maintainers will frequently rebase this branch on top of the main branch and release alpha/beta packages accordingly.

 <fantomas-nav previous="./The%20Missing%20Comment.html"></fantomas-nav>